view of Florence

 3. Select the dates you like that have cheap fares available

 Be flexible with where and when to go.
 If you’ve picked out your destination, picked out your dates, and don’t have flexibility, 95% of what you can do to bring down the cost of airfare is already out the window.
 Flexibility is king.
-Plus, as we'll discuss below, once you get to Europe or Asia or wherever, it’s really easy to hop a budget flight to your final destination.
+Plus, as we'll discuss below, once you get to Europe or Asia, or wherever, it’s really easy to hop on a budget flight to your final destination.

-Sidenote: If you're looking to book the cheapest flights, be sure to search more than one date.
+Sidenote: If you're looking to book the cheapest flights, be sure to search for more than one date.
 (Clicking the calendar in Google Flights shows you cheap tickets for two months at a time.)

 Here's what we at Going consider a good fare for our members: